Data Protection Act

-In accordance with the General Data Protection Regulation (GDPR), the Data Protection Act 2018 came into force on the 25th May 2018.
+In accordance with the UK General Data Protection Regulation (GDPR), the Data Protection Act 2018 came into force on the 25th May 2018.
 The principles are broadly similar to the pre-existing Data Protection Act 1998, and the legislation altered how we handle and maintain your information.

 We ask that you keep us informed - by email, telephone or in writing - of any changes in your personal data so that we can keep our records up to date at all times.

 For more information about the Data Protection Act 2018 you can refer to the ICO website.

-For further information on how personal data is processed, please refer to our Privacy Notice page.
+For further information on how personal data is processed, please refer to our Privacy notices page.

 Your rights under the Act